mike-babb/seattle_streets/README.md

 Below is a histogram of the added streets:
-![histogram of added streets](/graphics/_all_streets_dist_histogram.png) This figure features a number of descriptive statistics showcasing the distribution of the length of the added segments. `Step 04` also features the creation of histograms for each street type.
+![histogram of added streets](/graphics/_all_streets_dist_histogram.png) This figure features a number of descriptive statistics showcasing the distribution of the length of the added segments.
+`Step 04` also features the creation of histograms for each street type and additional summary graphics.

 # File Tree and File Description